Curity OAuth for Single Page Applications best practices

 The whitepaper provides a detailed examination of the current state of Single Page Application security, starting with architectures and threats.
 It then recommends use of either websites or the token handler pattern.
 The latter is the best all round option, and its usage is explained thoroughly, including end-to-end HTTP messages.

-If your setup does not allow to introduce a secure backend component, or for some reason you decide not to do it, have a look at the following best practices, which should be observed in a traditional SPA which handles tokens.
+If your setup does not allow to introduce a secure backend component, or for some reason you decide not to use one, then you will need to secure a traditional SPA that uses tokens.
+When doing so, some options are more secure than others, so have a look at the following best practices for a browser-only client:

 Storing Tokens for SPAs